 A set of individual settings can be established for each automation project that you’re working on.
 Such settings are available in the Project Settings window, which can be opened by clicking the in the Project panel.

-The toggle should be set to Yes if pausing the process during execution would result in crashing it.
+- Disable Pause - enable or prevent users from pausing processes from the Robot tray.
+If pausing the process during execution would result in an error, then the toggle should be set to Yes.
 For example, if an activity in your workflow uses the

 Click OK and the changes are made visible in the Project panel and